Documentation

 What is NxtOne?

-This graph becomes a queryable, AI-readable representation of how your system actually behaves.
+This becomes a queryable, AI-readable representation of how your system actually behaves.
 You can ask questions in natural language, trace execution flows visually, and get instant root cause analysis for any issue.

 Key Features

-• AI Root Cause Analysis — ask “why did this fail?” and get the exact service, method, and line of code responsible, across any number of microservices.
+• AI Root Cause Analysis— ask “why did this fail?” and get the exact service, method, and line of code responsible, across any number of microservices.

 • Execution Time Machine — replay any request step-by-step, scrubbing through time to see exactly what happened at every point.